γ Calculator

 Presets

 ⚠ Preset caveat: Ncorr values in the presets are approximate estimates, not measured physical pair counts.
-The BCS superconductor preset uses Ncorr = 10,000; physical Cooper-pair coherence volumes in real materials contain ~106–109 pairs (Al vs. Nb vs. Pb differ significantly).
+The BCS superconductor preset uses Ncorr = 107 (mid-range of physical Cooper-pair coherence volumes); physical estimates span 106–109 pairs (Al vs. Nb vs. Pb differ significantly).
 The Phase Boundary Visualizer uses different Ncorr estimates for some systems.
 A scale-invariant counting recipe for operational Ncorr is an open research question — see ncorr-operational-definition-recipe in the explorer topic queue.

 Quick Reference